tskora/pyBrown-tools/README.md

 * `"temperature": float` -- temperature (*K*)
 * `"viscosity": float` -- dynamic viscosity (*P*)

-*pyBrown demnands from input `xyz` files a following naming scheme:
+*pyBrown demands from input `xyz` files a following naming scheme:
 ..., `TEMPLATE_NUMBER.xyz`, 'TEMPLATE_NUMBER.xyz', ...
 (where TEMPLATE is a string variable defined with the keyword `"input_xyz_template"` and NUMBER is an integer from range defined with the keyword `"input_xyz_range"`)*